emiyl/cemu-macos-compatibility/README.md

     "sourceURL": "https://github.com/yourGitHubName", // This can also be a link to your own profile, or a link to where you got the information
     "author": "Your name",
-    "date": "2022-09-25", // Change this to the current date "version": "2.0", // Your Cemu version.
-If possible, include extra data such as the commit number "hardware": "MacBook Air (M1, 7-GPU, 8GB)", // Include your device and any properties relevant to performance "osVersion": "macOS 13.0 beta 8 (22A5352e)", // Your macOS version and build number "renderingApi": "Vulkan" // The rendering API used when testing
+    "date": "2022-09-25", // Change this to the current date "version": "2.0-4", // Your Cemu version.
+If applicable, include extra information such as the commit number "hardware": "MacBook Air (M1, 7-GPU, 8GB)", // Include your device and any properties relevant to performance "osVersion": "macOS 13.0 beta 8 (22A5352e)", // Your macOS version and build number "renderingApi": "Vulkan" // The rendering API used when testing